 Building the Email

-Once data is collected, building the email can begin.
-Chart.js builds out the charts, and the service generates images of the charts.
-This service returns an image URL which we then include in the emails.
+Once we collect the data, we can commence constructing the email.
+Chart.js creates the charts, and the service generates images of these charts.
+This service provides us with an image URL, which we subsequently incorporate into the emails.

 The team uses a function that puts together an object with all the data and is sent off to the Sendgrid API to process.